 Information can be better perceived, processed, and maintained when it is prioritized.
 This focusing can unfold visually, through gaze, shifts of attention, or through memory.
 But how are these different forms of focus connected?

-The current project is concerned with predicting text comprehension from statistical measures of the reading process.
+This project is concerned with predicting text comprehension from statistical measurements of the reading process.